 source - pexels.com

-If you have a credit score on the lesser side and all your loans that qualify for have an origination fee.
+If you have a credit score on the lesser side and all your loans that qualify have an origination fee.
 Then many lenders with less strict credit eligibility will also charge an origination fee, but this can't be avoided since you definitely need the loan.

-Can the loan origination fee be waived?
+Can the origination fees be reduced?